rfshelley/Documentation/smartapp-developers-guide/time-methods.rst

 Next, we begin watching the door by creating the ``contactHandler`` event handler and have it subscribe to the ``contact.open`` attribute of the ``openCloseSensor`` contact sensor.
-This enables the ``contactHandler`` event handler to be sensitive only to the ``open`` event of the contact sensor, i.e, when the door is opened.
+This enables the ``contactHandler`` event handler to be sensitive only to the ``open`` Event of the contact sensor, i.e, when the door is opened.

 .. code-block:: groovy